-At Duke’s, we believe in the importance of developing students reading, writing and communication skills through high expectations and regular daily practice.
-We have a whole school focus on Spelling Punctuation and Grammar (SPAG) and every teacher takes responsibility for literacy in their subject area.
-A consistent approach, time and the repetition of these key skills has a powerful effect on student progress.
-A reading book, dictionary, thesaurus and green pen is part of their essential literacy equipment.
+At Duke’s, we believe in the importance of developing students’ reading, writing and communication skills through high expectations and regular daily practice.
+We have a whole school focus on spelling, punctuation and grammar (SPAG) and every teacher takes responsibility for literacy in their subject area.
+A consistent approach, time and the repetition of these key skills have a powerful effect on student progress.
+A reading book, dictionary, thesaurus and green pen are part of their essential literacy equipment.
 We provide opportunities for students to read throughout the school day and encourage parents to support this at home so that all students read for a minimum of thirty-five minutes daily.
-This further supports the Accelerated Reader intervention for Years 7 and 8 where we have been awarded ‘Model School’ status in 2015.
+This further supports the Accelerated Reader intervention for Years 7 and 8 where we were awarded ‘Model School’ status in 2015 & 2018.

 The school community as a whole supports us in our expectations that students speak in Standard English, expressing themselves in full statements wherever possible.
 By working together as a learning community to build students’ literacy skills, we believe that students will have the necessary skills to be successful with their education at Duke’s and beyond.